AuricViolet/AuricViolet.github.io/docs/Setup.md

 sudo cp /etc/nixosBackup/* ~/nixos sudo ln -s ~/nixos /etc
 ```
+Note: if you are still having password prompts, you can run ```sudo chmod 777 ~/nixos -R``` as a quick way to grant yourself full access to the directory for editing.

 Awesome!
 Now we can freely edit all our nix files from ~/nixos.